ChiedozieOkoh/armageddon/README.md

 - [X] Add Halt and Reset button to UI
 - [X] Support NMI through memory mapped SCS
 - [ ] Allow breakpoints to be added by clicking on a line of text in the disassembly
+- [ ] Add an option to  execute the reset handler as part of the start up routine